HenriqueBBrum/Pre-filtering-Simulator/README.md

 That's it!

-## Download the Datsets
+## Download the Datasets

-Before running the simulator, dowload the datasets.
+Before running the simulator, dowload the datasets and its pcaps.
 Both of them are quite heavy so allocated enough space.

 - [CICIDS2017](https://www.unb.ca/cic/datasets/ids-2017.html)
 - [CICIoT2023](https://www.unb.ca/cic/datasets/iotdataset-2023.html)

+For ease of use, create a folder for each dataset, named `CICIDS2017` or `CICIoT2023`, and place the corresponding PCAPs inside

+When using the `CICIoT2023` dataset, exclude all PCAPs whose filenames start with `DoS`, `DDoS`, `Mirai`, or `MITM`.
+The only exceptions are `DDoS-SlowLoris.pcap`, `MITM-ArpSpoofing.pcap`, and `DoS-HTTP_Flood.pcap`, which should be included.
+All other PCAPs in the dataset were used.

 ## Install Snort

-The last step before running the simulator is to install [Snort](https://www.snort.org/downloads#snort3-downloads).
+The last step before running the simulator is to install [Snort 3](https://www.snort.org/downloads#snort3-downloads).
+Please refer to their official installation guide, as the process can be somewhat complex.

 ## Running the Simulator